-Partly due to its proximity to the world-famous Icehotel in the nearby village of Jukkasjärvi, and partly because it’s the most northerly town in Sweden, Kiruna has become the destination in Swedish Lapland, the place that everyone wants to visit.
+Partly because it’s the most northerly town in Sweden, and partly due to its proximity to the world-famous Icehotel in the nearby village of Jukkasjärvi, KIRUNA, 200km north of the Arctic Circle, has become the destination in Swedish Lapland, the place that everyone wants to visit.
 However, don’t come here expecting monumental architectural delights, tree-lined avenues and big-city sophistication – it has none of that, at least not for the time being.
 All that, however, could change when the town ups sticks and moves location for, indeed, that is what is set to happen over the next decade.
 Ahead of the move, the present town still retains a strangely likeable down-to-earth feel.
 Although there are a few sights, it’s mainly attractive as a base from which to visit this corner of northern Lapland, with rail connections northwest to the start of the Kungsleden trail and Riksgränsen, as well as bus connections into the Torne Valley.
 Sweden’s highest mountain, Kebnekaise (2102m), is also within easy reach of Kiruna.
 It’s accessed from the tiny village of Nikkaluokta, the departure point for ambitious ascents of the peak.